TWiStErRob/PhilHackerBlogSource/content/post/notes-on-tdd-by-example-pt1.md

 > The reason to build a new team to pursue an idea is that you believe you can accelerate through the Build-Measure-Learn feedback loop faster than anyone else can.
 If that’s true, it makes no difference what the competition knows.
 If it’s not true, a startup has much bigger problems...

-I actually think this is one of the most under-rated arguments for investing in extensive automated testing.
+I actually think this is one of the most under-rated arguments for TDD.
 When considering whether to write tests, I suspect a lot of developers think, "Well, I can get it working without tests, so why bother writing them?"
 Unfortunately, this overlooks the key issue, which, if Beck, Freeman and Pryce, and Reis are right, is this: "How can I structure my system so that I can make the biggest possible changes while maintaining confidence that the functionality is correct?"<sup>1</sup> If TDD folks are right, moreover, the answer to this key question is of course to do TDD.

 ### Notes: